Sustaining Positive Health Outcomes Through the Augmentation of a Chronic Disease Self-Management Program for Latinos

 Conclusion and Implications: Many disease management interventions for minor depression have shown to have limited effect over time for people with co-occurring conditions.
 This study presents a promising ‘augmentation‘ model for enhancing the effects of an EBI to sustain positive outcomes over time among Latinos.
 Results emphasize the important role of ‘translating ‘ EBIs into community-settings to reduce health disparities, and highlight the need to not just translate but transcreate these programs for differing needs of the local population.
 Lessons learned regarding recruitment and retention also suggest the key role of women and caregivers in expanding the scope and reach of the program.

-Society for Public Health Education Annual Conference (SOPHE)
+Society for Public Health Education Annual Meeting (SOPHE)

 Corvin, Jaime, Claudia Aguado Loi, Elizabeth Powers, Jennifer Burges, Moya L. Alfonso, Junius Gonzales.

 "Sustaining Positive Health Outcomes Through the Augmentation of a Chronic Disease Self-Management Program for Latinos."